-The purpose of this policy is to set out Qudini’s minimum expectations for complying with anti-bribery laws, and our anti-bribery compliance approach.
+The purpose of this policy is to set out to observe and uphold Qudini’s zero-tolerance position on bribery and corruption

 This policy applies to suppliers that work with, for, or on behalf of Qudini, suppliers include companies, consultants, contractors and agency staff.
-We have a Qudini Anti-Bribery and Corruption policy that applies to all Qudini employees.
+We have a Qudini Ethical Business Practices, Anti-Bribery and Corruption policy that applies to all Qudini employees.

-Failure to comply with this policy may result in the termination of contracts with contractors and other third parties working for Qudini or in disciplinary action being taken against aly employees involved.
+Failure to comply with this policy may result in the termination of contracts with contractors and other third parties working for Qudini or in disciplinary action being taken against all employees involved.

 Bribery is offering, giving, asking for or receiving anything of value with the intent of getting the recipient to do something improper.
 Examples of something that is of value include, among other things, offers of cash or a cash equivalent, services, offers of employment, charitable donations, political contributions, travel and/or entertainment expenses, meals and gifts.